susuhahnml/asp-game-strategies/docs/shankar_todos.md

 3.  **TODO** possibly merge visualization into single tree pipeline for less overhead, reduce overall tree visits

+4.  **TODO** fix all beyond 80 line issues in all scripts, fix all docstring indents and spaces

-4.  publish separate repository for minimax/monte-carlo game approach using python and later pipe into asp framework, resume visualization techniques later on and see how monte carlo approach can work, try abstracting to nim
+5.  publish separate repository for minimax/monte-carlo game approach using python and later pipe into asp framework, resume visualization techniques later on and see how monte carlo approach can work, try abstracting to nim

-5.  save graphs as images, dotfiles and pickles to binary which can be used later
+6.  save graphs as images, dotfiles and pickles to binary which can be used later

 ### Long-term goals